Red Hill, Australian Capital Territory: Demographics

 The median age was 42 years; an increase over the median age of 39 recorded in the 2006 census and 37 years recorded in both the 1996 and 1991 censuses.

 The mean household size was 2.8 persons.

 In the 2021 census, 79.1% of dwellings were separate houses, 7.3% were semi detached, row or terrace houses and townhouses and 13.4% were flats, units or apartments.

 Of all occupied private dwellings in the 2021 census, 39.2% were fully owned, 35.8% were being purchased and 21.8% were being rented.

 Politics

 Red Hill is located within the federal electorate of Canberra, which is currently represented by Alicia Payne in the House of Representatives.
-In the ACT Legislative Assembly, Red Hill is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, currently two Labor, two Greens and one Liberal.
-Polling place statistics are shown to the right for the Red Hill polling place at Red Hill School in the 2022 federal and 2020 ACT elections.
+In the ACT Legislative Assembly, Red Hill is part of the electorate of Murrumbidgee, which elects five members on the basis of proportional representation, currently two Labor, two Liberals and one independent.
+Polling place statistics are shown to the right for the Red Hill polling place at Red Hill School in the 2022 federal and 2024 ACT elections.